Chunky Panday

-Suyash Panday (born 26 September 1962), better known by his stage name Chunky Panday, is an Indian actor who primarily appears in Hindi-language films.He made his acting debut in 1987 with the film Aag Hi Aag and gained recognition for his supporting role as Babban in Tezaab (1988), which earned him a Filmfare nomination for Best Supporting Actor.
-Throughout the late 1980s and early 1990s, Panday appeared in several successful multi-starrer films, including Paap Ki Duniya, Khatron Ke Khiladi, Vishwatma, Aankhen, and Lootere.
+Suyash "Chunky" Panday (born 26 September 1962) is an Indian actor who primarily appears in Hindi-language films.
+Throughout the late 1980s and 1990s, Panday played action-oriented roles in ensemble films before transitioning to comedy roles in the 2000s and beyond.
+He is the father of actress Ananya Panday.

 Early life

 Chunky Panday was born as Suyash Panday on 26 September 1962 in Bombay, to Sharad Panday (1934–2004), a heart surgeon known for the 'Panday shunt' workaround for mitral valve replacement, and Snehlata Panday (1936–2011), a physician.
 Sharad performed India's first heart transplant.

 Snehlata was a gynaecologist who opened a beauty parlour and a clinic for slimming during the 1980s, one of the first of its kind in India, some of her celebrity patients including Bollywood stars Rekha and Vinod Khanna, also authoring books and articles on the subject of weight loss.
 Snehlata was of Punjabi descent.
 She was born Snehlata Kapoor in Rawalpindi (now Punjab, Pakistan) before partition.
 Lt.
 Col. Raj Kumar Kapoor, a retired Indian Army officer turned character actor, who had launched Shah Rukh Khan with the television series Fauji (1989), was his maternal uncle.

 He has one younger brother Chikki Panday, a businessman married to wellness coach, Deanne Panday.

 Before entering films, he was in the same acting school as Akshay Kumar, serving as his acting instructor.